-PUSH AND PULL
+1. PUSH AND PULL

-Ask any old-school bodybuilder how to add two inches to your chest, and he'll be happy to lead you through a routine of bench presses, inclines, flys, and cable crossovers.
+Ask any old-school bodybuilder how to add two inches to your chest, and he'll be happy to lead you through a routine of bench presses, inclines, flyes, and cable crossovers.
 But rows?
-"No," he'll tell you.
-"Those are for Back Day."
+"No," he'll tell you, "those are for Back Day."

-REDEFINING THE "CHEST DAY"
+2. REDEFINING THE "CHEST DAY"

-Rather than spending hours trying to hammer a few muscles into submission, our workout hits the chest directly while working every other muscle along with it in the session.
+Rather than spending hours trying to hammer a few muscles into submission, try hitting the chest as part of a workout while working other muscles along with it in the session.
 This allows you to train your entire body in less than an hour, and it releases a flood of the muscle-building hormones you need to bring on rapid gains.

 Afterward, you'll do dumbbell alternating presses—another chest exercise—and you'll probably find you can use a heavier load than you anticipated.
 That's because, at this point, it will have been long enough since you completed the bench presses that your chest will feel almost fresh again.
 And because you're not blitzing your chest completely each session, you'll be able to recover in time for your next one-and more frequent training means faster growth.